-If you have three numbers to add together, it does not matter which pair you add first before adding the third.
-With 2 + 3 + 5, for example, you can add the 2 and the 3 first (and then the 5), or the 2 and the 5 first (followed by the 3), or the

-3 and the 5 first (then the 2).
-Whatever you do, you always get the same answer: 10.
+If there are three numbers to add together, it doesn't matter which pair are added first before then adding the third, e.g. with 2+3+5, the 2 and the 3 can be added first (and then the 5), or the 2 and the 5 first (followed by the 3), or the 3 and the 5 first (then the 2).
+Whatever way round the calculation is done, the answer is always the same: 10.
 Because of this, adding is said to have an associative property.
+The same applies to multiplying.

 Is the same thing true when dealing with subtracting calculations?
 Take the example of 12 - 4 - 1.
-If subtracting had an associative property, it would not matter the order in which we did the subtracting, we would always end up with the same answer.
-Our mathematical knowledge tells us this is not the case.
-We could subtract 1 from 4 and then subtract that number from 12.
+If subtracting had an associative property, it wouldn't matter the order in which the subtracting was done, the answer would always be the same.
+Mathematical knowledge says that this isn't the case.
+It is possible to subtract 1 from 4 and then subtract that number from 12.
 This would leave us with 9.
-Alternatively, we could subtract 4 from 12 and then subtract 1.
-This would leave us with an answer of 7.
+Alternatively, subtract 4 from 12 and then subtract 1.
+This would leave an answer of 7.

-Later, children will learn about the use of brackets to solve this communication problem, but for now they need to be aware that it does matter which two of three numbers you subtract first.
+Later, children will learn about the use of brackets to solve this communication problem, but for now they need to be aware that it does matter which two of three numbers are subtracted first.
 Subtracting does not have an associative property.
+Dividing does not have an associative property either.